planetryan/risc-v-bootloader/README.md

 2: paste this Cargo command:

-cargo build --target=riscv64gc-unknown-none-elf --release --no-default-features
+cargo build --target=riscv64gc-unknown-none-elf --release --no-default-features -v

 3: Check if it runs With QEMU or physical RISC-V board: